Strategies & Best Practices for In-App Events

 Above, we see that the photo editing app takes advantage of Mother’s Day and Eid-al Fitr to engage store visitors searching for/celebrating one (or both) of the seasonal events.

-Canva’s in-app events both feature a cover video, which heightens the in-app event’s interactivity and allows the event card to stand out from competitors in search results.
+Canva’s in-app events both feature a cover video, which heightens the event’s interactivity and allows the event card to stand out from competitors in search results.
 For maximum efficiency, we also see that the app re-uses and adapts the video design template for each event.

-In the ASO Timeline, we also notice that Meetup often runs in-app events on the App Store; while frequent, each IAE only runs for one day and mirrors the time-sensitive nature of Meetup events (running IAEs for longer than 1 day could be counterproductive and confuse store visitors).
+In the ASO Timeline, we also notice that Meetup often runs in-app events on the App Store.
+While frequent, each IAE only runs for one day and mirrors the time-sensitive nature of Meetup events (running IAEs for longer than 1 day could be counterproductive and confuse store visitors).

 Trivia Crack iOS 15 in-app events exampleTrivia Crack makes use of different event durations and types to increase its visibility on the App Store.
+Source: AppTweak

 Trivia Crack uses in-app events, often linked to seasonal occasions, to boost visibility for diverse keywords like “Easter” or “Basketball”.
 Their events, labeled as “Special Event,” “Competition,” or “Challenge,” vary in duration from 7-14 days.